 How to Change Your Voter Registration After You Move

-This year, eleven states are gearing up to elect their next governor.
+This year, 36 states are gearing up to elect their next governor.
 On the municipal level, hundreds of cities are preparing for local elections over the next several months.
-As a nation, we’re all getting ready for the next U.S. presidential election in November.
+As a nation, we’re all getting ready for or are in the middle of the next election cycle.
 If you’re hoping to have a say in either the down-ballot or presidential races, you need to be registered to vote.

 If you’ve recently moved, listen up — your voter registration requirements changed.
 Your registration becomes invalid after you move states.
 If you were previously registered to vote in California but moved to Utah, you’ll need to re-register in order to be eligible to vote in the next state or federal election.
 Many people don’t know that state governments, not the federal government, log your voter registration.
 And if you move towns within the same state, you’ll have to update your voter registration to reflect your new address.
 Your updated address will determine key factors, like your voting district and assigned polling location.
 But the process of how to change voter registration isn’t hard; we’ll show you.

 Hire Professional Movers

 Find trusted professionals to help lighten the load

 Save yourself time, stress, and back pain by calling in the pros.
 Whether you're planning to DIY or just need help with the heavy lifting, we can help you find a solution that fits your move and your budget.

 Packing & Unpacking